 Generating top-notch content regularly can put you in a favorable light as an expert and that could open the way for more chances to speak, consult or take up other projects.

 It all comes down to your goals, skills and target audience when deciding between blogging and using a YouTube channel.
 Until you can implement both strategies, start with the one you are comfortable with first.

 If you create your website first, every post or article you publish can ultimately become a YouTube video.
 So you are creating content that can be re-purposed.
 If you want content that can be easily searched and stays consistent, then a blog is the way to start.
 When you are ready for something more dynamic, use your best blog content and launch your YouTube channel with those ideas.

 The right use of the combination of these platforms can be a great way to build an online following who trust you as an expert in your field.
 When you consistently offer value, you build credibility with them, this will ultimately drive targeted traffic to your message, offer or business.

 Greg has been doing business online since 1996.
-He first discovered the concept of Internet marketing by selling physical books through an AOL chatroom and eventually started building websites for local businesses when the web was new.
+He first discovered the concept of Internet marketing by selling physical books through an AOL chatroom.
+By 1999 he was building websites for local businesses when the web was new.

-In 2009, he published his first book: The Snowball Factor teaching entrepreneurial principals and mindset while providing web hosting services and web design software to major players.
+In 2009, he published his first book: The Snowball Factor teaching entrepreneurial principles and business mindset - while providing hosting services, web design and software to major players.

 As an author, Internet marketing consultant, media producer and web developer, he still loves to teach about anything to do with online business, content creation and digital marketing.